GAMR: A Guided Attention Model for (visual) Reasoning: Proposed approach

-A \textbf{relational module} is applied to all the context vector $z_t$ stored in the memory block ($M$) after a fixed $T$ time steps.
-We implement this with the help of a multilayer perceptron (MLP) layer ($g_{\theta}$) which gives us a relational vector ($all_{obj}$).
-As we will show (section \ref{subsec:learningcomp}), $g_{\theta}$ learns elementary operations to make basic relational judgments between context vectors stored in the memory (M).
-These elemental representations are arranged, and a task-relevant rule is learned as a relational vector ($all_{obj}$).
-It is concatenated with the output ($out$) of the controller ($f_s$) at the last time step (t=T) and passed through $f_{\phi}$ to take the decision ($\hat{y}$) for a particular task.
-We have summarised the steps in Algorithm~\ref{alg:cap} in SI.
+The \textbf{relational module} is where the reasoning takes place over the context vector ($z_t$) stored in the memory bank ($M$).
+This module is composed of a two layered MLP ($r_{\theta}$) which produces a relational vector ($all_{obj}$) similar to the relational network~\citep{santoro2017simple}.
+As we will show in section \ref{subsec:learningcomp}, $r_{\theta}$ learns elementary operations associated with basic relational judgments between context vectors ($z_t$) stored in the memory ($M$).
+It is concatenated with the output ($out$) of the controller ($f_s$) at the last time step ($t=T$) and passed through the decision layer ($f_{\phi}$) to predict the output ($\hat{y}$) for a particular task.
+We have summarized the steps in Algorithm~\ref{alg:cap}.